NataliSupportMan/Final_Assignment_EGM722/README.md

 ## 2. Download or clone this repository

-After installation clone this repository to your main computer following the steps
+You can download this repository after installations or to clone to your main computer following the steps

-    1.
+    1. Go to to 'green code arrow', open and select Download ZIP to your local computer.
+Once you have downloaded unzip the file and double click the final_assignment_egm722.py to observe the code

+    2. Lanuch the GitHub Desktop and from 'File' select 'Clone a repository', got to URL and paster the